Leadership Development

 Lead facilitator

-Michael Fournier has provided volunteer consulting to grassroots nonprofits for almost a decade.
+Michael Fournier has provided consulting to grassroots nonprofits for almost a decade.
 His areas of expertise are capacity building and executive coaching.
-Before serving as a volunteer consultant, Michael spent 35 years with the YMCA.
+Before serving as a consultant, Michael spent 35 years with the YMCA.
 He held senior leadership roles in Manchester, New Hampshire and Providence, Rhode Island.

 Commitment and finances